 Crop consumption for food, feed and other uses such as fibres or biofuel production are closely driven by population growth (Krausmann et al., 2013; Krausmann et al., 2008; Krausmann et al., 2012) and changing dietary patterns (i.e. levels of animal products in human diets and livestock feeding ratios).
-For all non-European countries, crop consumption will increase by more than 2 Gt, from 3 Gt to around 5 Gt in 2050, following the Business-as-usual projections of the FAO (FAO, 2018).
+For all non-European countries, crop consumption will increase by more than 2 Gt, from 3 Gt to approximately 5.5 Gt in 2050, following the Business-as-usual projections of the FAO (FAO, 2018).
 In these non-European regions, dietary shifts, but more importantly, population growth will drive the total growth in agricultural biomass demand.
 As population growth is rather modest in Europe until 2050, shifts in dietary patterns and livestock feeding ratios is the main driver of agricultural biomass demand in the five scenarios.
 In the Business-as-usual scenario, crop consumption will increase strongly in Europe.

-Under a Business-as-usual scenario, crop consumption in Europe will increase considerably from 386 Mt DM to 544 Mt DM.
+Under a Business-as-usual scenario, crop consumption in Europe will increase considerably from 386 Mt DM to 555 Mt DM.
 Here, increasing demand from nearly 75% of all sub-national regions in Europe is leading to the overall increase.
 In the Agro-ecology-for-exports and Localization-for-protectionism scenarios, crop consumption remains fairly constant in comparison to 2012, while only in the Agro-ecology-for-exports scenario, Southern Europe is considerably increasing its biomass demand, mostly driven by an increasing livestock population.
 Due to dietary shifts towards less animal-based food, total crop consumption from domestic livestock systems in the Localization-for-Sustainability and Local-agro-ecological-food-systems scenarios is much lower, with only half and one third in comparison to 2012, respectively.
-In the Local-agro-ecological-food-systems (i.e. more grassland based instead of cropland feed).
-Overall, crop consumption in Europe in 2050 may range from 544 Mt to only 148 Mt across all five scenarios (From 464 Mt in 2012).
+In the Local-agro-ecological-food-systems scenario, reduced cropland demand is due to more Agro-ecological practices in ruminant livestock production systems (i.e. more grassland based instead of cropland feed).
+Overall, crop consumption in Europe in 2050 may range from 555 Mt to only 145 Mt across all five scenarios (From 414 Mt in 2012).

 Figure 6: Total crop consumption (food, feed, other uses) in Million tonnes (Mt) dry matter for Northern, Eastern, Southern, and Western Europe for 2012 and for five scenarios for the year 2050.
 Please note that this figure does not show biomass consumption from grasslands.
-BAU=Business-as-usual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecological-food systems
+BAU=Business-as-usual, Aeexp=Agroecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Localagro-ecological-food systems